WBMA

 What to Expect From Treatment at WBMA

-Psychiatric evaluation All neuromodulation at WBMA begins with a thorough psychiatric evaluation.
-Dr. Laje or another WBMA clinician reviews your diagnostic history, medication history, prior treatment response, and current symptoms.
+Neuromodulation at WBMA starts with a psychiatric evaluation.
+Your clinician reviews diagnosis, medication history, prior treatment response, medical risks, and current symptoms.

 Cost and Insurance Coverage

 Individual results may vary.
 Treatment effectiveness depends on each patient's unique circumstances, clinical history, and diagnosis.
-This content is intended for educational purposes and does not replace a professional consultation.
+This information is for educational purposes and should not replace a professional consultation.

 Ready to explore neuromodulation therapy?

-Our psychiatry-led team evaluates each patient individually — and is honest about what each treatment can and cannot offer.
-Schedule a consultation to start the conversation.
+Our psychiatry-led team evaluates each patient individually and is honest about what each treatment can and cannot offer.

 Author